The Global Economic Outlook According to the Former President of the European Central Bank, Jean-Claude Trichet

 As former President of the European Central Bank during turbulent economic times, Jean-Claude Trichet has a unique point-of-view on the economic legacy of the measures adopted by central banks during the global economic crises of the last decade.
 Mr. Trichet clarifies the world financial outlook, giving his audiences the keys to understand what is needed to contain risks and pave the way for sustainable growth.
 Mr. Trichet currently serves as Chair of the G30 and Chairman of the Board of Bruegel, a European economic think tank.

-Jean-Claude Trichet is presently chairman of the Group of Thirty (Washington), chairman of the Board of Directors of Bruegel Institute and a member of the « Institut de France » (Académie des Sciences Morales et Politiques).
+Jean-Claude Trichet is presently honorary chairman of the Group of Thirty (Washington), chairman of the Board of Directors of Bruegel Institute and a member of the « Institut de France » (Académie des Sciences Morales et Politiques).
 He also chairs the Trilateral Commission for Europe.
-He is a member of the board of directors of Airbus Group.

 Jean-Claude Trichet worked in the competitive sector from 1966 to 1968.
 He was appointed to the Inspection générale des Finances in 1971.He was assigned to various posts at the Ministry of Finance in the General Inspectorate of Finance and later in the Treasury Department, where in 1976 he became Secretary General of the Interministerial Committee for Improving Industrial Structures (CIASI).